 François Lis is also in demand as a concert singer.
 He appeared at the Festival of Radio France in il Re Teodoro de Paisilllo; Montpellier for Massenet’s Thérèse, which was released on CD; and has sung the Mozart Requiem at Opéra de Lyon and with the Orchestre National de France.
 He sang Sprecher, Die Zauberflöte under the direction of Marc Minkowski in Madrid, Don Fernando, Fidelo with Heppner and Mattila at Théâtre du Chatelet, Honegger’s Jeanne d’Arc au bûcher with l’Orchestre National de Lyon, Frère Laurent in Berlioz’s Romeo and Juliette in Warsaw.
 In 2013, he made his debut at the Festival de Saint Denis in the production l’Enfance du Christ conducted by James Conlon.

 Recent engagements include La Naissance d’Osiris in Korea with Les Arts Florissants, Les Contes d’Hoffmann at the Dutch National Opera, Orlando Paladino in Munich, as well as Zuniga in Carmen at the Opéra de Paris.

 The 2018/2019 season will see François Lis return to the Dutch Opera in Oedipe and to Paris for Carmen.
-He will also sing Don Basilio (Il Barbiere di Siviglia) in Bordeaux and the roles of Osman and Ali (Les Indes Galantes) at the Grand Théâtre de Génève.
+He will also sing Don Basilio (Il Barbiere di Siviglia) in Bordeaux and the roles of Huascar and Don Alvaro (Les Indes Galantes) at the Grand Théâtre de Génève.

 Please note that all modifications made to this biography MUST be confirmed with IMG Artists before it is printed.